 Cooperation on migration, asylum and border management

-The Parties reaffirm the importance of a joint management of migration flows between their territories and shall establish a comprehensive dialogue on all migration-related issues, including legal migration, international protection and the fight against illegal migration, smuggling and trafficking in human beings.
+[UK proposal: The Parties reaffirm the importance of a joint management of migration flows between their territories, including legal migration, international protection and the fight against illegal migration, smuggling and trafficking in human beings.]

 Cooperation will be based on specific needs assessments conducted in mutual consultation between the Parties and be implemented in accordance with their relevant legislation in force.
 It will, in particular, focus on: